zzdroide/borgmatic/Readme.md

         ```sh
         tamborg -v extract --strip-components 1 ::<archive name> PART/
         ```
+        This assumes backup uid matches restore uid.
     - If you then realize that some important NTFS metadata is missing, you may try recovering it by converting the `.metadata.simg` to VHD with https://github.com/yirkha/ntfsclone2vhd/#metadata-only-images, and mounting it in Windows.

+    TODO: does this restore hardlinks and symlinks?

 # old readme below
 ## Setup